Skip to Content

 How to Make Your Own Jamaican Jerk Seasoning

-Making your own jerk spice blend is easy, and because you’re preparing it at home, you can control the heat and the amount of salt used.
-Feel free to use store-bought jerk seasoning for the chicken, or you should try the spice blend we use.
+Making Jamaican dry rub is easy, and since you’re making it at home, you can control the heat and salt.
+Feel free to use store-bought jerk seasoning for your recipes, or try the spice blend I use:

 The full recipe with measurements is in the recipe card below.